hatching/vmcloak/docs/config.rst

 Dependencies
 ^^^^^^^^^^^^

-``--dependencies`` accepts a *comma-separated* list of 3rd party software packages that should be installed automatically in the VM.
+``--dependencies`` accepts a list of 3rd party software packages, separated by whitespaces, that should be installed automatically in the VM.
 These packages allow one to quickly and easily install commonly used software, such as, the .NET framework, Adobe PDF Reader, Firefox, Chrome, Microsoft Office, etc.